Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 http://localhost:8080/env-vars.html
 ```

-### Buils Tools
+### Build Tools

 The tools directive is used to define the tools required for the pipeline.
 It can be used to define the JDK, Maven and Gradle tools.

-With the 1st approach we can directly use the tools and its commands in the pipeline.
+With the first approach, we can define the tools directly and use their commands in the pipeline.

 ```jenkinsfile
 tools {